KJUDALL/groceryTimeSaverApplication/README.md

 # Module 5 - Project #1

-## Project Requirements:

-# Creating an Application for Desktop Display
+## Creating an Application for Desktop Display:

 - Must be responsive and have a polished UI (must be supportive and user friendly on different screen sizes)
 - must use client-side storage to store persistent data